TrevorEngland23/Data-Engineering-Pipeline/README.md

    ![screenshot](images/certificatesinkeychain.png)

-   8. Now, open the nospaces file and copy the content up until the = sign.
+   6. Now, open the nospaces file and copy the content up until the = sign.
+(INCLUSIVE)
 ```bash
 cat <rootca>.crt-nospaces.crt
 ```

-Ensure you have every character, no more no less, and head back to Azure portal.
+6. Ensure you have every character, no more no less, and head back to Azure portal.
+Now that your VPN Gateway has been deployed,select "Point-to-site configuration".
+Specify an address pool (private IP space that doesn't overlap with your gateway subnet).
+Select IKEv2 if you're using Mac native VPN client, or if you have a third-party VPN client use whatever tunnel type it supports.
+Use Azure certificate for authentication.
 Paste this in the "Public certificate data" section, then assign a name to the certificate.
 Click "Save" at the top and wait for the changes to reflect.

-9. Download the VPN Client. unzip the folder and you're mainly intereseted in the "Generic" folder if you're using IKEv2 with MAC native vpn client.
+7. Download the VPN Client. unzip the folder and you're mainly intereseted in the "Generic" folder if you're using IKEv2 with MAC native vpn client.
 You'll want to use cat to open the VpnSettings.xml file.
 Then, open "System Preferences" and search for VPN.
 Near the bottom you'll see a button to click and then click "Add VPN Configuration", and select IKEv2.
 Here, you'll name your connection, then for Server Address and Remote ID, you'll grab that from the xml file.
 There should be a tag for Server that starts with "azuregateway".
 Copy that address and paste into both sections.
 Your Local ID is going to be whatever you named your client certificate in Keychain.
 Select certificate for authentication, and browse for your client certificate (Probably only your Root and client will show).
 From here, select create and try to connect.
 This should prompt you for a password, and select "Always allow" as we will automate this later.
 I'll link a good youtube video that helped me out with creating this.
 [Link](https://www.youtube.com/watch?v=cEbIvDrWnno)

 ![screenshot](images/vpnconnected.png)